 Ken has spent his entire legal career in the public and private sectors in Washington, DC and has a thorough understanding and appreciation of how lobbying can advance client needs and interests.

 Ken is the treasurer and a board member of Thompson Coburn's PAC (TCPAC), which supports government relations activities of clients.
 He was a professorial lecturer on International Telecommunications at the Johns Hopkins University School for Advanced International Studies for several years.
-In 2015, Ken was elected a member of the Ethics Committee of the United States Olympic Committee.
+Ken is an elected member of the Ethics Committee of the United States Olympic and Paralympic Committee.

 Co-Author, "Breaching the Digital Divide: Personal Experience Matters in Crafting Innovative Education Policy";

 UMUC Center for Intellectual Property Newsletter, January 2012

 Co-Author, "SEVP modifies temporary exemptions for non immigrant students taking online courses during fall 2020 semester";

 "Building Blocks: Practical Applications for Block-Chain and Cryptocurrency";

 101st Annual UPCEA Conference, April 2016

 "Annual Legal and Regulatory Update";

 45th ACUTA Annual Meeting, April 2016